canopas/group-track-flutter/docs/terms-of-services.md

 transferring your data to India, and you expressly consent to have your data transferred to and processed in India.

-## 14. DIGITAL MILLENNIUM COPYRIGHT ACT (DMCA) NOTICE AND POLICY
+## 14. COPYRIGHT COMPLAINTS

-### Notifications
+We respect intellectual property rights and expect our users to do the same.
+If you believe that content available on or through our Services infringes your copyright, please send us a written notice at [contact@canopas.com] with the following information:

-We respect the intellectual property rights of others.
-If you believe that any material available on or through the Services infringes upon any copyright you own or control, please immediately notify our Designated Copyright Agent using the contact information provided below (a "Notification").
-A copy of your Notification will be sent to the person who posted or stored the material addressed in the Notification.
-Please be advised that pursuant to federal law you may be held liable for damages if you make material misrepresentations in a Notification.
-Thus, if you are not sure that material located on or linked to by the Services infringes your copyright, you should consider first contacting an attorney.
+1. **Identification of Your Work**

-All Notifications should meet the requirements of DMCA 17 U.S.C. § 512(c)(3) and include the following information: (1) A physical or electronic signature of a person authorized to act on behalf of the owner of an exclusive right that is allegedly infringed; (2) identification of the copyrighted work claimed to have been infringed, or, if multiple copyrighted works on the Services are covered by the Notification, a representative list of such works on the Services; (3) identification of the material that is claimed to be infringing or to be the subject of infringing activity and that is to be removed or access to which is to be disabled, and information reasonably sufficient to permit us to locate the material; (4) information reasonably sufficient to permit us to contact the complaining party, such as an address, telephone number, and, if available, an email address at which the complaining party may be contacted; (5) a statement that the complaining party has a good faith belief that use of the material in the manner complained of is not authorized by the copyright owner, its agent, or the law; and (6) a statement that the information in the notification is accurate, and under penalty of perjury, that the complaining party is authorized to act on behalf of the owner of an exclusive right that is allegedly infringed upon.
+   A description or representative list of the copyrighted work(s) you claim has been infringed.

-### Counter Notification
+2. **Location of Allegedly Infringing Content**

-If you believe your own copyrighted material has been removed from the Services as a result of a mistake or misidentification, you may submit a written counter notification to our Designated Copyright Agent using the contact information provided below (a "Counter Notification").
-To be an effective Counter Notification under the DMCA, your Counter Notification must include substantially the following: (1) identification of the material that has been removed or disabled and the location at which the material appeared before it was removed or disabled; (2) a statement that you consent to the jurisdiction of the Federal District Court in which your address is located, or if your address is outside the United States, for any judicial district in which we are located; (3) a statement that you will accept service of process from the party that filed the Notification or the party's agent; (4) your name, address, and telephone number; (5) a statement under penalty of perjury that you have a good faith belief that the material in question was removed or disabled as a result of a mistake or misidentification of the material to be removed or disabled; and (6) your physical or electronic signature.
+   A clear description (e.g., direct link or screenshot) showing where on our Services the allegedly infringing material is located, so we can locate it.

-If you send us a valid, written Counter Notification meeting the requirements described above, we will restore your removed or disabled material, unless we first receive notice from the party filing the Notification informing us that such party has filed a court action to restrain you from engaging in infringing activity related to the material in question.
-Please note that if you materially misrepresent that the disabled or removed content was removed by mistake or misidentification, you may be liable for damages, including costs and attorney's fees.
-Filing a false Counter Notification constitutes perjury.
+3. **Your Contact Information**

-**Copyright Complaints**
+   Your name, physical address, phone number, and email address.

-If you believe that content on our Services infringes your copyright, please send us a detailed notice at [contact@canopas.com] with the following information:
+4. **Statement of Good Faith**

-1. A description of the copyrighted work or a list of works you claim are infringed;
+   A statement that you have a good faith belief that the use of the copyrighted material is not authorized by the copyright owner, its agent, or the law.

-2. Where on our Services the infringing material is located;
+5. **Accuracy and Authority**
-3. Your contact information (including mailing address, email address, and phone number); and
+   A statement, under penalty of perjury, that the information in your notice is accurate and that you are the copyright owner or are authorized to act on the copyright owner’s behalf.

-4. A statement of good faith and that you believe this use is not authorized by the copyright owner.
+Once we receive your notice, we will review your claim.
+If we find that removal of the content is justified, we may remove or disable access to the material.
+We reserve the right to contact the user who posted the material to give them an opportunity to respond or to provide them with information about your claim.
+We may, at our sole discretion, restore the content if we determine the claim of infringement was unfounded, or if the user provides valid reasons or proof of appropriate permissions.

-______________________
+Please note that **knowingly submitting a false or misleading claim** of copyright infringement may lead to legal consequences.
+If you are unsure whether certain material on our Services infringes your copyright, you may wish to seek legal advice before submitting a complaint.

 ## 15. TERM AND TERMINATION